\"Writing.Com

 19 year old Chet Richardson is shrinking.
 Is this the end for the young man?

 The last thing Chet Richardson expected to be doing is fight a giant rat with a sewing needle.
-Well, the rat was not exactly giant; Chet was just now just barely four inches tall.
-The rat seemed angry and very hungry.
+Well, the rat was not exactly giant; Chet was now just barely four inches tall.
+The rat snapped and snarled eager to fill its belly.
 It lunged at Chet; with all his strength, he jabbed the sewing needle in the rat's nose and pulled it out.
-The rat screamed and backed off for a second shaking it's head.
-It quickly gathered itself, though, and scratched Chet's bare stomach with it's sharp claws.
+The rat shrieked and backed off for a second shaking it's head.
+It quickly gathered itself, though, and scratched Chet's bare stomach with its sharp claws.

 Oh, yes, if shrinking wasn't strange enough, Chet was only clad in his underwear.
 The briefs, for some reason shrunk with him.
 Chet, then stabbed the rat in the eye, and once again pulled out the needle.
 This time the rat took a little longer to compose himself.
-It turned it's other eye to the shrunken freshman and lunged at Chet again, knocking the young man down.
-Now the rat was on top of him; hissing and shrieking in rage.
-Chet had a brief flash of his tombstone: Chester Todd Richardson, Jr. born September 1st, 1967, died March 3rd 1987.
-He wouldn't even make it to 20 years old if the rat had it's way.
-The said rat then bit Chet on the arm trying to loosen his hold on the needle.
+It turned its other eye to the shrunken freshman and lunged at Chet again, knocking the young man down.
+Now the rat was on top of him, hissing and shrieking in rage.
+Chet had a brief flash of his tombstone: Chester Todd Richardson, Jr. born September 1st, 1967, died March 3rd, 1987.
+He wouldn't even make it to 20 years old if the rat had its way.
+With all of his might, Chet pushed the rat off of him, but not before the rat scratched him on the arm.

-It worked but the poor kid managed to barely hold onto the needle.
+The poor kid managed to barely hold onto the needle.
 With a last rush of adrenaline, Chet did manage to stab it in the stomach.
-The rat screamed in pain, Chet with the needle still in hand managed to push the rat off of him.
-There was now blood on the floor, both Chet's and the rat's.
-The rodent drew in it's breath, weakened but still enraged.
+The rat squealed in pain.
+There was now blood on the floor, both Chet's and the rats.
+The rodent drew in its breath, weakened but still enraged.
 It hissed and leapt, once again towards the scrawny guy.

 ONE WEEK EARLIER